Drawing up your personal investment blueprint

 Do not believe the big investor has the edge over the small investor

 The issue today is there is too much information.
-Even ten years ago to obtain the same stock market data, we have now at our finger tips , we would have to have been a professional.
+Even ten years ago to obtain the same stock market data, we have now at our fingertips , we would have to have been a professional.
 The good news is: now the little guys have the same information the big guys have, at least in theory.
 Maybe with the exception of flash trading or unethical investing, that is acting on insider information.
-However, investment guru’s have no edge on you in terms of information, nor do they have a monopoly on brainpower, trust me on this one.
+However, investment guru has no edge on you in terms of information, nor do they have a monopoly on brainpower, trust me on this one.
 Therefore, there is no reason you can not get rich making money on trading stocks.

 What I saw at 50 investment firms

 Need more convincing?
 I set up investment systems for traders and portfolio managers.
 Over the years I spent time in almost fifty different investment firms.
 Most were in New York.
 I was intimately close to the details and flow of information as I was the one setting up their systems.
 I even designed workaround for the information, when the proprietary software did not have the functionality.
 Therefore, I was the key-master for investment.
 I know what I am talking about when I say most investment professionals are not geniuses.
 Further, they do not have better information than you have now.

 They are just like you.
 The one thing stock market gurus have that you might not have is an investment strategy.

 If you are a small investor there is no reason you cannot make more than Wall Street investment houses, hedge funds, in percentage terms.
 I know this is a bold statement but it is true.
 You just need an investment strategy.